 “The Unicorn Rests in a Garden”

-Here is one that the 12-year-old in me is thrilled to research and write about.
+Here is one that the 12-year-old in me was thrilled to write about…

-“The Unicorn Rests in a Garden”, sometimes referred to as “The Unicorn in Captivity”, is a tapestry made from gilded thread, silver silk, and wool.
+“The Unicorn Rests in a Garden” is a tapestry made from gilded thread, silver silk, and wool.
 Made in the Southern Netherlands between 1495 and 1505, it is one of the finest pieces of artworks still in existence from the Middle Ages.
 From the style of art, it is believed to have been designed in Paris, France and created in the vicinity of Brussels, Belgium.
+This piece is sometimes referred to as “The Unicorn in Captivity”, depending on the interpretation.

 This is one of seven tapestries that make up The Unicorn Tapestries, also known as The Hunt of the Unicorn.
 It is the most well-known of the series.
 It is still unclear what order the tapestries were intended to be in, but the series details the entrapment of a unicorn by a virgin, which is subsequently hunted and killed.
 This tapestry is placed either at the beginning or end of the series.
 From its docile manner within the fence, many believe it shows the unicorn as tamed.